amiaopensource/av-python-carpentry/_episodes/11-dataanalysis.md

 ## The DataFrame--the core data structure of pandas

-Before we make some cool looking charts, we've first gotta gather up the information we're hoping visualize.
+Before we make some cool looking charts, we've first gotta gather up the information that we're hoping visualize.
-To do this, we're going to pull some MediaInfo and feed it into a "dataframe," which is essentially a spreadsheet written into pyhton/pandas memory.
+To do this, we're going to pull some MediaInfo and feed it into a "dataframe," essentially a spreadsheet written into pyhton/pandas memory.
 The precise definition of a DataFrame (from geeksforgeeks.com) is "a two-dimensional, size-mutable, potentially heterogenous tabular data structure with labeled axes (rows and columns)."
-It might make you shudder, but again, think of it as a spreadsheet.
+It might make you shudder, but again, just think of it as a nifty spreadsheet.

-Step 1: we'll gather up file names and file sizes from our original set of Quicktime files.
+Step 1: gather up file names and file sizes from our original set of Quicktime files.
 ~~~
 all_file_data = []